deanhiller/webpieces/README.md

 * bring back Hotswap for the dev server ONCE the projectTemplate is complete and we are generating projects SUCH that we can add a startup target that adds the Hotswap agent propertly
 * We need to run the same class that ./createProject.sh runs and then start that projects webserver and send requests in to make sure the template generation is working and not broken
 * Need to add tests for changing the guice modules and router modules in the main server class while dev server is running and then hit website again to make sure it changed
-* cookie hpttOnly and the other
+* cookie hpttOnly and the other key as well
-* more header support
 * search on Charset.defaultCharset, Charset.forName, StandardCharsets and unify them so it is configurable
 * add a lot of pretty print objects/json stuff in the toString so when debugging, there is many less clicks to see the data!!!  it is just right there
 * come up with the http 500 strategy for dev server AND for production server